bruceravel/demeter/documentation/DPG/paths/semantic.rst

     This criterion takes a string or an anonymous array of strings and requires that the returned path contain the atoms which have tags matching the arguments of this criterion.
-The tag is the optional fifth column in a feff.inp file written by Demeter's Atoms.
+The tag is the optional fifth column in a :file:`feff.inp` file written by Demeter's Atoms.
 This criterion requires that the tags match in the sense of regular expressions.
 See the tag criterion for requiring that tags be lexically equal.